Who is responsible for the garden maintenance of a rented property?

 Taking the time to clarify responsibilities for garden maintenance at the outset of a tenancy can save time and reduce the likelihood of a dispute further down the line.
 For example, what can and can’t be done to the garden by the tenant?
 What is the minimum (if anything) that the landlord is expected to do?
 What is the tenant required to do?
 How can landlords protect themselves against damage/neglect by the tenant?

-What is expected of the tenant when it comes to garden maintenance?
+What are the tenant’s responsibilities when it comes to garden maintenance?

 Firstly, a tenant is expected to abide by the terms in the Assured Shorthold Tenancy (AST) agreement that were agreed prior to them moving into the property.
 The minimum that is generally expected of the tenant throughout the tenancy is that they keep the garden litter-free, reasonably tidy and not overgrown – for example the tenant would be expected to mow the lawn regularly and keep on top of weeding.
 This will usually be a standard clause in an AST agreement.